 Sufficient air circulation can be provided with fans to prevent pest and disease issues.
 The flats of microgreens need to be kept moist but not overly wet.
 Some growers use bottom-watering methods to minimize soil splashing, which can also help to produce a cleaner finished product.

+Do microgreens need fertilizer?
+It depends on the crop and growing conditions.
+For growing media that hold some fertility, plain water is usually best.
 Some growers find that fertilizing is needed to prevent yellowing of the microgreens.
-A soluble fertilizer in the mister or bottom-feed water supply can resolve this.
+A dilute fertilizer solution is appropriate for slow-growing varieties or when growing on media (such as foam or coir sheets) that have no inherent nutrient value.
+If fertilizing, incorporate the fertilizer into the growing medium before sowing, or use a soluble fertilizer in the mister or bottom-feed water supply.
 Producers should take care to prevent any "off-flavors" that can at times derive from fish-based production materials.

 Many plants respond differently to artificial light than they do to natural light.
 Take note of light duration, wavelength, and intensity, and distance from the crop, factors that will determine the growth rate and quality of your finished product.
 If the light source is positioned too far from the crop, stretching or legginess may occur.
 Crop color may appear washed-out when the light intensity is insufficient.

 SUCCESSION PLANTING MICROGREENS